-Most sites do include an employment section that details exactly what you should do.
+Most websites do include an employment or “Careers” section that details exactly what you should do.
 Read it and follow those instructions to a “T” to make sure you send your information as requested.

 As far as “To Whom It May Concern”, that isn’t very impressive is it?
 Tells me you aren’t concerned enough to make the effort to find out my name!
-Generic greetings are just that and will never lend to standing out from the crowd.
+Especially considering my name is in my logo and on my About page.
+Generic greetings are just that and will never lend to standing out from the crowd or impression.